A gluten-free version of Banana & Date Pudding that's just as delicious but easier on sensitive tummies!

-I have made a very similar recipe to this before however this version is designed for those who want to go gluten-free.
+I have made a very similar recipe to this before but this version is designed for those who want to go gluten-free.
 Packed with nutrient rich dates and bananas, this recipe is also gluten-free and sweetened without sugar!
-The addition of nutmeg and ginger spices really elevate the "comfort factor' too and I find the gluten-free flour makes these light and moist plus it is easier on sensitive tummies too.
+The addition of nutmeg and ginger spices really elevate the "comfort factor'!
+I also find the gluten-free flour makes the end result light and moist plus it is easier on sensitive tummies too.
 What surprises me most about this recipe is that, when you eat these fresh out of the oven, they taste so buttery even though no butter at all is used - go figure!

 The inspiration for this recipe came from Louise Fulton Keats (Louise's Banana Date Pudding) who has lots of yummy and healthy recipes.

-I topped mine with a little light cream, melted chocolate and some chopped naked ginger but you could easily eat them just as they are as they are or add some chopped nuts as well.
-These are also the perfect lunch box snack or after school treat!
-I must confess though, I do enjoy these with a touch of cream as it just rounds out the flavor for me.
+I topped mine with a little light cream, melted chocolate and chopped naked ginger but you could easily eat them just as they are as they are - or add some chopped nuts for some crunch.
+I must confess though, I do enjoy these with a touch of cream as it just rounds out the flavour for me.

 YOU WILL NEED